organisciak/BookwormDB/STATIC/Running.md

 For reference, the general workflow of the Makefile is the following:

-5. Build the directory structure in `files/texts/`.
+1. Build the directory structure in `files/texts/`.
-1. Derive `files/metadata/field_descriptions_derived.json` from `files/metadata/field_descriptions.json`.
+2. Derive `files/metadata/field_descriptions_derived.json` from `files/metadata/field_descriptions.json`.
-2. Derive `files/metadata/jsoncatalog_derived.txt` from `files/metadata/jsoncatalog.txt`.
+3. Derive `files/metadata/jsoncatalog_derived.txt` from `files/metadata/jsoncatalog.txt`.
 4. Create metadata catalog files in `files/metadata/`.
-6. Create, if not pre-defined, a file at `files/wordlist/wordlist.txt` that defines the tokens that will be counted (the million most common tokens).
+5. Create, if not pre-defined, a file at `files/wordlist/wordlist.txt` that defines the tokens that will be counted (the million most common tokens).
-8. Encode unigrams and bigrams from the binaries into `files/encoded`.
+6. Encode unigrams and bigrams from the binaries into `files/encoded`.
-9. Load wordcounts into MySQL database.
+7. Load wordcounts into MySQL database.
-10. Load metadata into MySQL database.
+8. Load metadata into MySQL database.
+9.
 10. Create temporary MySQL table and .json file that will be used by the web app.
-11. Create API settings.
+11. Create API settings for the web app.

 At any point, you can backtrack part of the way by clearing out files from `files/targets`.